interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v19/aggregate_checks.md

 ## Performance of Display Providers requests test case

+### Performance of /display_data/<flight_id> requests test step

+For this step, all successful display data queries made during the execution of the previous scenarios are used to compute an aggregate statistic.

+#### Performance of /display_data/<flight_id> requests check

+**[astm.f3411.v19.NET0460](../../../../requirements/astm/f3411/v19.md) Checks that the DP response times for the Display Application's flight details requests have a p95 and p99 that are respectively below `NetDpDetailsResponse95thPercentileSeconds` (2 seconds) and `NetDpDetailsResponse99thPercentileSeconds` (6 seconds).

 ### Performance of /display_data requests test step
 In this step, all successful display data queries made during the execution of the previous scenarios are aggregated per observer and per request (identified by their URLs).
 For each of those, and using the session length